lffg/fdb/docs/spec.md

       > Hence, the database implementation may use the same kind of page used by
       > "regular tables" to store the next pages of the object schema.

+Each "data page" is stored as a heap pages.
+Records are stored sequentially and a record may not surpass the maximum page size.

+Pages may be padded with zeroes towards if the next record doesn't fit into such a portion.
+In the future, as an optimization, variable-length fields (such as strings or blobs) will be stored separately, so that this padding doesn't waste much space. (see below)

+### TODO

 Each "data page" (e.g. heap pages used to store tables) are formatted as a slotted page.
 E.g.: